RoadieHQ/backstage/plugins/tech-insights-backend/README.md

 ### Adding a fact checker

 This module comes with a possibility to additionally add a fact checker and expose fact checking endpoints from the API.
-To be able to enable this feature you need to add a FactCheckerFactory implementation to be part of the `DefaultTechInsightsBuilder` constructor options.
+To be able to enable this feature you need to add a FactCheckerFactory implementation to be part of the `DefaultTechInsightsBuilder` constructor call.

-There is a default FactChecker implementation provided in a module `@backstage/plugin-tech-insights-backend-module-jsonfc`.
+There is a default FactChecker implementation provided in module `@backstage/plugin-tech-insights-backend-module-jsonfc`.
 This implementation uses `json-rules-engine` as the underlying functionality to run checks.
-If you want to implement your own FactChecker for example to be able to handle other than `boolean` result types, you can do so by implementing `FactCheckerFactory` and `FactChecker` interfaces from `@backstage/plugin-tech-insights-common` package.
+If you want to implement your own FactChecker, for example to be able to handle other than `boolean` result types, you can do so by implementing `FactCheckerFactory` and `FactChecker` interfaces from `@backstage/plugin-tech-insights-common` package.

 To add the default FactChecker into your Tech Insights you need to install the module into your backend application: